-Doesn't use anything toxic or poisonous.
-Instead, a safe, advanced UV light draws fruit flies into the trap's onboard fan, which sucks the fly downward onto a stick surface below.
-Catches other small insects, too, like mosquitos.
+Free of toxic or undesirable chemicals.
+Uses safe, advanced UV light to draw fruit flies into the trap's onboard fan, which sucks the fly downward onto a stick surface below.
+Catches other small insects like mosquitos, gnats, and house flies.

 Attractant designed to lure adult flies and prevent them from multiplying.
 Safe to use around house or garden because there are no toxic chemicals.
 Most effective when hung in fly breeding areas, for population control.
 Pack contains a 60-day supply.